swent-group10/mvp-prd/template/5-mvp.md

 - Cooking enthusiasts eager to explore new recipes
 - Athletes looking to improve their nutrition
 - Busy professionals seeking convenient meal tracking
-- Vegans and vegetarians searching for plant-based meal options

 <!-- *High-level scenarios to adopt, use and share the product.* -->